willdurand/EmailReplyParser/README.md

     wrote:
     > blah

+The above 'On ....wrote:' can be cleaned up with the following regex:
 ```
-//The above 'On ....wrote:' can be cleaned up with the following regex:
 $fragment_without_date_author= preg_replace('/On(.*?)wrote:(.*?)$/si', '', $fragment->getContent());
 ```